kyu-sz/LaS-VPE-Platform/README.md

      Note that this script requires the _HADOOP_HOME_ environment variable.

+     * Trouble shooting:

-     If this fails because libcblas.so is not found (-lcblas fails), create a link from the OpenBLAS library:
+        * libcblas.so is not found (-lcblas fails):

+            Create a link from the OpenBLAS library:

             ```bash
             sudo ln -s /usr/lib64/libopenblas.so /usr/lib64/libcblas.so
             ```

+        * Built once and failed, then reconfigure the environment and dependencies but still fails:

+            Call the [cleaning script](sbin/clean-native-libs.sh), then build again.

+        * Eigen/Core not found:

+            Ensure you have installed Eigen3 on your computer and its headers are in "/usr/include" or "/usr/local/include".

 7. Finally, you can start the applications by invoking the scripts in the home directory by command like "./sbin/run-*.sh".